 Seed collection and propagation

 Collect seeds between September and December.
 Collect capsules that contain hard black seeds, usually when capsule is turning red or brown.
 Place capsules in a tray and leave to dry for 1 to 2 weeks.
 Then rub the capsules by hand to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 90%.
+Seed viability is usually high.
 This species has physiological dormancy that needs to be overcome for the seed to germinate (e.g. nicking the seed coat).

 |Location||No. of seeds|